What To Wear in Europe • Ultimate Packing List for Europe

 Black Flats

 A pair of black flats is always great to have in a suitcase.
-They’re stylish and comfortable and take up minimal luggage space.
-Stay away from heels, many towns in Europe have uneven streets, and you don’t want to break an ankle trying to look good.
-Just let the locals impress you with their skills of walking in heels.
+They’re stylish, comfortable, and take up minimal luggage space.
+Stay away from heels.
+Many towns in Europe have uneven streets, and you don’t want to break an ankle trying to look good.
+Just let the locals impress you with their walking skills in heels.

 Handbag